Nightshade (2003 video game)

-Nightshade (Note: Japanese: Kunoichi (くのいちor くノー)) is a 2003 action-adventure game developed by Overworks and published by Sega for the PlayStation 2 (PS2).
+Nightshade (Note: Japanese: Kunoichi (くのいちor くノー)) is a 2003 action-adventure game developed by Sega AM1 and published by Sega for the PlayStation 2.
 It is the eleventh game in the Shinobi series and follows the exploits of a female ninja named Hibana.
-The game is a sequel to the 2002 PS2 game Shinobi.
+The game is a sequel to the 2002 PlayStation 2 game, Shinobi, although it focuses on a new set of characters and a separated plot line.

-Story
+The game was released for PlayStation 2 consoles in Japan on 4 December 2003, and later for North American and Europe in early 2004.
+It received mostly positive reviews from critics, with many praising the game's soundtrack, lead character, difficulty, and hack-and-slash combat system but criticizing its camera angles, graphics, and repetitive levels.

+Plot

 In Nightshade, the player plays as Hibana, a female counterpart to Shinobis Hotsuma.
 She is a government-employed ninja tasked with the elimination of members of the Nakatomi Corporation, which has unwittingly unleashed hellspawn upon futuristic Tokyo.
 She is also ordered to recover the shards of "Akujiki", the legendary cursed sword that Hotsuma used to seal the hellspawn the last time.